 Geospatial technologies are key tools in understanding, mapping, assessing and managing urbanisation at a time of rapid demographic and spatial changes in cities in India and across the world.
 The Lab has used geospatial solutions to measure urban growth patterns, analyse population densities and distributions, assessment of open area and parks, distribution patterns of ground water quality, mapping of slum settlements, among others.
 We also provide GIS-based planning and development of new settlements/cities based on topographic analysis, transportation and connectivity assessments, land value distribution, as well as an assessment of environmental constraints.
-We provide consultancy services for all project phases from feasibility studies and master planning to developing design strategies and GIS based 3D modelling.
+It provides consultancy services for all project phases from feasibility studies and master planning to developing design strategies and GIS based 3D modelling.

 Spatial representations are key ways to manage information about land use, ownership, current activities, as well as permits, licences, rights and property information and valuations.
 The availability and use of spatial data via GIS technology coupled with the land administration and tenure data and other relevant information can have significant impacts for development and urban planning.
 The IIHS Geospatial Lab provides solutions to effectively manage such integration using GIS technology.